Seetharamkoya/Apache-proxy-VM-/README.md

 > sudo apt update

-later, install apache2 pacakge and it will install all the dependencies.
+Later, install the apache2 package and it will install all the dependencies.

 > sudo apt install apache2

 After, the end of the installation check the server status weather it is running or not.

 > sudo systemctl status apache2